 The Company entered into an employment agreement (the "Gadot Agreement") with Harel Gadot on November 28, 2016, to serve as the Company's Chairman of the Board of Directors and Chief Executive Officer, on an indefinite basis subject to the termination provisions described in the Agreement.
 The Gadot Agreement was amended most recently on January 26, 2022, with a subsequent annual salary increase on December 21, 2022.
-Mr. Gadot's annual base salary for 2022 was \$515,000, and has been increased to \$530,450 for 2023; however, as a result of the Company's May 2023 cost reduction plan, Mr. Gadot agreed to a 50% reduction of his base salary, with reinstatement of his full base salary still to be determined.
+Mr. Gadot's annual base salary for 2022 was \$515,000, and has been increased to \$530,450 for 2023; however, as a result of the Company's May 2023 cost reduction plan, Mr. Gadot agreed to a 50% reduction of his base salary, with reinstatement of his full base salary effective as of January 1, 2024.
 The salary is reviewed on an annual basis by the Compensation Committee of the Company to determine potential increases taking into account such performance metrics and criteria as established by Mr. Gadot and the Company.

 Effective as of January 26, 2022, Mr. Gadot shall also be entitled to receive a target annual cash bonus of up to a maximum amount of 75% of base salary, which maximum amount was paid for the 2022 fiscal year.
+For the 2023 fiscal year, Mr. Gadot received in 2024 \$149,188.50 of a possible maximum of \$298,377, and a bonus in the form of 79,567 stock options.
+The remaining bonus of \$149,188.50 for the 2023 fiscal year remains payable to Mr. Gadot in the event the Company raises an aggregate of \$10 million by December 31, 2024.

 Mr. Gadot shall be further entitled to a monthly automobile allowance and tax gross up on such allowance of \$1,150.
 Upon execution of the Gadot Agreement, he was granted options to purchase shares of common stock of the Company representing 5% of the issued and outstanding shares of the Company.
 Since then, the Compensation Committee of the Board of Directors considers the granting to Mr. Gadot of additional compensatory options on an annual basis.
-Most recently, in August 2023, the Company granted Mr. Gadot 80,000 options.
+Most recently, in August 2023, the Company granted Mr. Gadot 80,000 options, and in February 2024, the Company granted Mr. Gadot an aggregate of 240,000 options (exclusive of the bonus options described above).